For Piano, Orchestra, Voice, and Synthetic Sounds.

 EARTHSONG references a long line of thought and art about our relationship with the earth and beyond.

 The Latin phrase 'Mon est ad astra mollis e terris via' was written by Lucius Annaeus Seneca, a Roman Stoic philosopher, statesman, and dramatist who lived two thousand years ago.
-I place these words at the base of the artwork below which is built upon a wood engraving first published by Ernest Flammarion in France in the late nineteenth century.
+The artwork is built upon a wood engraving first published by Ernest Flammarion in France in the late nineteenth century.
 Created by an unknown artist, the original line artwork depicts a person who reaches out past the point where the earth and sky meet.
 This engraving was in turn likely inspired by Cosmographia, the earliest German-language description of the world published in 1544 by Sebastian Münster which featured many notable woodcut prints.
 Cosmographia enjoyed twenty four editions over a hundred year period.

 There is an inner space where I become most ready to create.
 It is a place unseen, of listening, of heightened sense and open landscape.
 I cannot rush towards it, nor demand its presence.
 This delicate, ephemeral place of making can easily evaporate with trivial distraction.
 It is a place only reached when I am not the player, but the instrument.
 A place where the 'I' gives way, and doubt retreats.